Skip to main content

 Learn About Our Passenger Train

 The passenger train of Sugar Express is comprised of historic cars from 1911 through the mid-1950s.
 Our train is climate controlled and features on board restrooms.
-Learn more about our restoration work and tour our train on the page below.
+This page features a detailed history of each car in our train set, but that's not all – you can learn more about our restoration work, tour our train, our watch the videos from our passengers to learn more about our experiences!

 United States Sugar Corporation Steam Locomotive No. 148